📬 Daily Brief: China’s dismaying export growth

 🍝 Listen on: Apple Podcasts | Spotify | Google | Stitcher

 Our best wishes for a productive day.
 Send any news, comments, burnout haikus, and penne votes to hi@qz.com.
 Get the most out of Quartz by downloading our iOS app and becoming a member.
-Today’s Daily Brief was brought to you by Adario Strange, Nate DiCamillo, Julia Malleck, and Susan Howson.
+Today’s Daily Brief was brought to you by Adario Strange, Nate DiCamillo, Julia Malleck, Susan Howson and Cassie Werber.

 More from Quartz Daily BriefView more